icgc-argo/argo-docs/docs/analysis-workflows/harmonization-dna-pipeline.md

 ### Processing

 - `BQSR Subworkflow` is an optional data pre-processing step that detects systematic errors made by the sequencing machine when it estimates the accuracy of each base call.
+While availble as part of the workflow, this is not run as part of the ARGO pipeline.
 - `Mutect2` calls SNV and InDel simultaneously via local de-novo assembly of haplotypes in an active region.
-- `Learn Read Orientation` implements the read orientation model, which produces the --orientation-bias-artifact-priors input to step Filter Variants.
+- `Learn Read Orientation` implements the read orientation model, which produces the --orientation-bias-artifact-priors input to the step Filter Variants.
 - `Calculate Contamination Subworkflow` emits an estimate of the fraction of reads due to cross-sample contamination for both normal and tumour samples.
 It also generates an estimate of the allelic copy number segmentation of each tumour sample.
 - `Filter Variants` applies filters to the raw output of Mutect2.